Table of Contents

 - Encounter many species of plants and animals.

-- Incredibly beautiful vistas of the Himalayas may be enjoyed throughout the whole walk.
+- Breathtaking vistas of the Himalayas may be enjoyed throughout the whole walk.

 - See the sights in Kathmandu and Pokhara.